 In this study, mobile phone owners were asked how they used their mobile phone, including voice, SMS, mobile internet (e.g., social media), and other value-added services (e.g., mobile money, entertainment).
 The following findings highlight substantial differences in how men and women report using mobile services and reveal an opportunity to increase usage by women in low- and middle-income countries.

-Women's usage patterns often differ from men, even with voice
+from men, even with voice